 The precise standard of care that a doctor must follow varies depending on the doctor's specialty and the illness at issue.
 Usually in medical malpractice cases, both sides present expert testimony to establish the standard of care and to testify as to whether or not the doctor met that standard.
 Actual and proximate causation in medical malpractice cases can be challenging for a plaintiff to prove because patients only see doctors when they are already sick or injured.
 The patient must show that it is more likely than not that the doctor's failure to meet the standard of care caused the harm.

 Every state has different rules and procedures for bringing medical malpractice claims, but in general they must be brought quickly.
-The statute of limitations may be between six months and two years.
+The statute of limitations is often between one and three years.

 In some states, such as Florida, there are pre-suit procedures that must be followed even before filing the lawsuit.
 The patient may need to submit the claim to a panel of experts who decide whether malpractice has occurred.
 A failure to follow those procedures can result in the dismissal of a plaintiff's claim, even if the action is filed before the statute of limitations period ends.
 A plaintiff or doctor may present the panel's findings to the court during the medical malpractice lawsuit.
 While not a substitute for a lawsuit, a pre-suit panel's finding that there was no medical malpractice can affect the court's decision about whether to permit a lawsuit to proceed.